badouralix/rclone-lambda-layer/README.md

 ## Usage

 Unfortunately no public layer is available.
-Fear no more, this Short snippet automatically provisions a custom layer containing rclone in your own AWS tenant.
+Fear no more, this short snippet automatically provisions a custom layer containing rclone in your own AWS tenant.

 1. Launch [AWS CloudShell](https://console.aws.amazon.com/cloudshell) and run below commands: